James4Ever0/firekeeper/README.md

 Move these files under the folder `dataset`, then run `train_classifier.py`.
 If the accuracy threshold is satisfied, you will have the model saved.

 Run the script `main.py`, as long as there is any potential fire threat detectable by your fellow smoke detectors.

+## TODO

+- [ ] Remote audio recorder unable to access jack-audio if GUI has login prompt unless manually logging in.